-- 2.5 Following consultation with the North East Lindsey internal Drainage Board (NELIDB) (refer to Annex 2 of the Flood Risk Assessment (FRA) in Appendix 14A ES Volume III), the following points were provided: - No development should be commenced until the Local Planning Authority (LPA) has approved a scheme for the provision, implementation and future maintenance of a surface water drainage system. - The Board would support the use of SuDS and the drainage policies of NELC.
-Any discharge should be limited to the greenfield rate, however Middle Drain Pump Station was designed to allow for areas of development (to the design standard of the day).
-Any potential increase in discharge would be subject to the drainage system being able to convey the flows (modelling required) and a development charge payable to the Board. - Under the terms of the Land Drainage Act.
-1991 the prior written consent of the Board is required for any proposed temporary or permanent works or structures within any watercourse including infilling or a diversion.
+- 2.7 The scoping consultation response from the North East Lindsey Internal Drainage Board (NELIDB) for the Consented Development (refer to Annex 2 of the Flood Risk Assessment (FRA) in Appendix 14A PEI Report Volume III), provided the following points for consideration: - no development should be commenced until the Local Planning Authority (LPA) has approved a scheme for the provision, implementation and future maintenance of a surface water drainage system; - the Board would support the use of SuDS and the drainage policies of NELC.
+Any discharge should be limited to the greenfield rate; however, Middle Drain Pump Station was designed to allow for areas of development (to the design standard of the day).
+Any potential increase in discharge would be subject to the drainage system being able to convey the flows (modelling required) and a development charge payable to the Board; and - under the terms of the Land Drainage Act 1991 the prior written consent of the Board is required for any proposed temporary or permanent works or structures within any watercourse including infilling or a diversion. - 2.8 The EIA Scoping Opinion for the Proposed Development provided in Appendix 1B in the PEI Report Volume III identified the following additional requirements for consideration in the Environmental Statement and related FRA and drainage strategy, based on comments from the NELIDB: - surface water discharge will be limited to the greenfield rate; and - under the terms of the Land Drainage Act 1991 the prior written consent of the NELIDB is required for any proposed temporary or permanent works or structures within any watercourse including infilling or a diversion.